-NASDAQ rules require that independent directors comprise a majority of our Board of Directors.
-In addition, NASDAQ rules, as well as those of the SEC, impose several other requirements with respect to the independence of our directors.
+NASDAQ rules, as well as those of the SEC, impose several other requirements with respect to the independence of our directors.
 Accordingly, our Board of Directors has evaluated the independence of its members based upon the rules of NASDAQ and the SEC.
 Applying these standards, our Board of Directors has affirmatively determined that, with the exception of Ms. Tucker, each of our current directors is an independent director, as defined under the applicable rules.
 Our Board of Directors determined that Ms. Tucker does not qualify as an independent director because she is an executive officer of the Company.